harpreetkaurguglani/MiniProject2/contributions.md

 ### {Disha}'s Role

-- Make sure that the document is aligned properly and we followed visualization principles.
+- Team member and heard each others suggestions and worked on the output.
+- Made sure all the steps of EDA are covered.

 ### {Harpreet Kaur}'s Role
 - Make sure that the document is aligned properly and we followed visualization principles.